mejia-dev/mr-robogers-neighborhood/README.md

 Expected Output: "Beep!"

 Describe countToTarget():

-Test:
+Test: "It will return 0 if the inputted number is 0"
-Code:
+Code: countToTarget(0)
-Expected Output:

-Test:
+//function does not technically accept input, but input parameter/argument is added for demonstration purposes Expected Output: ["0"]

+Test: "It will return the steps to get to a number if the inputted number is greater than 0"
-Code:
+Code: countToTarget(4)
-Expected Output:

-Test:
+//function does not technically accept input, but input parameter/argument is added for demonstration purposes Expected Output: ["0", "Beep!", "Boop!", "Won't you be my neighbor?", "4"]

+Test: "It will return the steps to get to a number if the inputted number is less than 0"
-Code:
+Code: countToTarget(-4)
-Expected Output:
+//function does not technically accept input, but input parameter/argument is added for demonstration purposes Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", "-4"]

 Describe displayOutput():

-Test:
-Code:
-Expected Output:
+Test: "It will take an array and return a string"
+Code: displayOutput(["0", "Beep!", "Boop!", "Won't you be my neighbor?", "4"]) Expected Output: "0, Beep!, Boop!, Won't you be my neighbor?, 4"